Understanding What’s the Difference Between On-Grid and Off-Grid Solar

 Solar energy is a type of renewable energy source harnessed from the Sun’s rays.
 In simple terms, it’s the energy you get from sunlight.
 Pretty straightforward, right?
 But how it’s captured, converted, and distributed is where the real magic happens, and that’s what we’re about to dive into.

-See also Understanding What Are Tiered Electricity Rates?
+See also Understanding What Are Renewable Energy Credits

 How Solar Energy Works